 - Prepare a cup of coffee using whatever method you prefer.
 I use a French press, but you do you.

-- Pour ⅓ cup of freshly brewed coffee into a small bowl or glass, add 3 tsp sugar and stir until dissolved.
+- Pour coffee into a small bowl, add sugar and stir until dissolved.

 - Use a 6″ cake cutter to cut two 6″ rounds out of the refrigerated chocolate cake.
 Place the ring in the center of a cardboard cake round, and line the inside of the ring with a cake collar (a 20″ strip should be enough).